-Development proposals that result in the loss of open space, sport, leisure, allotments, recreational and cultural facilities will not be permitted.
-The exception to this will be where the benefits of the development outweigh the loss.
-Proposals must satisfy each of the following criteria:
+Development proposals that result in the loss of open space, sport, leisure, allotments and recreational facilities will not be permitted.
+The exception to this is where loss is unavoidable or the benefits of the development outweigh the loss.
+Proposals must satisfy the following criteria:

-- There is a strong social or economic justification for the development. - There is no longer a need for the facility in the area, or if a need remains, alternative provision will be provided nearby.
+- 1. There is a strong social or economic justification for the development - 2.
+There is no longer a need for the facility in the area, or if a need remains, alternative provision will be provided nearby